The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: Measures and versus Hausdorff Measures and

 and

 Then it follows from Lemma~\ref{p1sl4} and (a generalization of) Kac's Lemma that

 Put

-The main technical result of this section is the following. \begin{lem} Let $G$ be a \CF\ balanced \TNR rational semigroup satisfying the Nice Open Set Condition.
+The main technical result of this section is the following. \begin{lem} Let $G$ be a \NOSC-FNR \ rational semigroup.
 Assume that $t\in\De_G^*$ and $\^\sg_t^2>0$.
 If a slowly growing function $\psi$ belongs to the upper class, then

 for $\mu_t\circ p_2^{-1}$--a.e. $x\in J(G)$.

 If, on the other hand, $\psi$ belongs to the lower class, then for every $\ep>0$ there exists a measurable set $\^J_\ep\sub J(\^f)$ with $\mu_t(\^J_\ep)\geq 1-\ep$ and a constant $r_\ep\in(0,1]$ such that